nickian/mautic-whitelabeler/README.md

 ## Common Issues / Support  :sos:

+#### Composer Install

+Make sure you have done a `composer install` on your project before running the whitelabel.
+If you're having issues seeing the assets update, run `composer install` in the Mautic root directory and try again.

 #### `.htaccess` Issue in 4.2.0+

 Some changes were made to Mautic's root `.htaccess` file recently.
 If you put the whitelabeler in Mautic's root directory and try to access it, you may get a "forbidden" error as a result of the rules in this `.htaccess` file.
 You must either move the whitelabeler directory to another location where you can access, or simply raname the `.htaccess` file in the root temporarily, then change it back after whitelabeling.